voldemortman/Nelly/README.md

 # Nelly
-Open source sdn with easy BPF capabilities, the ability to create bridges locally, remotely with a spine leaf architechture, and the combination of both, a management server for the spines and leaves, and a client/cli tool to manage it
+Open source sdn with easy BPF capabilities, the ability to create bridges locally, remotely with a spine leaf architechture, and the combination of both, a management server for the spines and leaves, and a client/cli tool to manage it.
+If you don't know about spine leaf architechture, you could read about it [here](https://community.fs.com/blog/leaf-spine-with-fs-com-switches.html).

 ## TODO
-- [] Copy code for initial POC
+- [] Copy code for initial POC.
-- [] Orginize logger
+- [] Orginize logger.
-- [] Create CLI
+- [] Create CLI.
-- [] Make bridge with switches and mac learning
+- [] Make bridge with switches and mac learning.
-- [] Create server for spine and leaf
+- [] Create server for spine and leaf.
-- [] Add functionality like latency, pl, bandwith, and ordering
+- [] Add functionality like latency, pl, bandwith, and ordering.
 - [] Make filters more managed, with orders of filters and names.
 Some filters might have to be last and not displayed.
 - [] Management server.
 This will also include heartbeating on the bridges.